Last Updated on

-WHY GO: Milford and Dover, Delaware represent the yin and yang of quirky travel.
+WHY GO: Milford and Dover, DE represent the yin and yang of quirky travel.
 Milford is a picturesque artsy town on the rise.
-Dover, the State Capital and site of a US Air Force Base, provides a historic and military perspective.
-Twenty miles from each other, it’s easy to stay in one and spend a day in another, which you will want to do on this unusual Getaway.
-Climb into Air Force Two, learn about the country’s first “murder-by-mail,” stay in a mansion owned by a former Delaware Governor, and, of course, eat well, on this Southern DE escape.
+Dover, the Delaware State Capital, seat of Kent County, and site of Dover Air Force Base, provides a historic and military perspective.
+Twenty miles from each other, it’s easy to experience both on this unusual Getaway.
+Climb into Air Force Two, learn about the country’s first “murder-by-mail,” sleep comfy in mansions owned by former Delaware Governors, and, of course, eat well, on this Southern DE escape.

 Things to Do in Dover and Milford DE

 TOUR: Delaware Public Archives, Dover.
 OK, I know what you’re thinking.
 Public Archives?
 How bor-ing.
 But I’m here to tell you that after taking the Delaware Public Archives tour, I cannot laud it enough.
 Why?
 Because you’ll hear stories and see photos and learn things about how our government works that will astound.

 The building itself is imposing: first built in 1939 by the WPA, with a glass 2005 addition.
 There’s a research library, and small museum currently commemorating WWI in paintings, photos, documents, and weirdly wonderful “Trench Art” – beauty wrought from spent munitions (mostly shells).

 The Public Archives was established in 1905 for several reasons:

 - To Protect Citizen Rights

 - As invitation to see the workings of government.